CurlyWurly-1/Dev_Board_PIC16F887A_Examples/README.md

 <img src="sintech pic16f877a.jpg" alt="Dev board"/>

-N.B.
-I generated the C programs using the MPLAB X IDE with teh XC8 Compiler
+These C programs were generated using the MPLAB X IDE with the XC8 Compiler